Rigged Configurations and Kashiwara Operators

-For types $A^{(1)}_n$ and $D^{(1)}_n$ we prove that the rigged configuration bijection intertwines the classical Kashiwara operators on tensor products of the arbitrary Kirillov--Reshetikhin crystals and the set of the rigged configurations.
+\Abstract{For types $A^{(1)}_n$ and $D^{(1)}_n$ we prove that the rigged conf\/iguration bijection intertwines the classical Kashiwara operators on tensor products of the arbitrary Kirillov--Reshetikhin crystals and the set of the rigged conf\/igurations.}